tandeshao/tp/docs/DeveloperGuide.md

 ### 7.4.
 Adding tags to a person

-1. Adding tags to a person while all persons are being shown <br><br>
+1. Adding tags to a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
-Tags to be added must not already exist in the specified contact, otherwise it will be considered as a duplicate. <br><br>
+Tags to be added must not already exist in the specified contact, otherwise it will be considered as a duplicate.

     2. Test case: `addtag 1 t/friends` <br>
        Expected: First contact's tags are appended with "friends".
-Details of the appended tag shown in the status message and the detailed person display. <br><br>
+Details of the appended tag shown in the status message and the detailed person display.

     3. Test case: `addtag 1 t/colleague t/pal` <br>
        Expected: First contact's tags are appended with "colleague" and "pal".
-Details of the appended tags shown in the status message and the detailed person display. <br><br>
+Details of the appended tags shown in the status message and the detailed person display.

     4. Other incorrect addtag commands to try: `addtag`, `addtag hello`, `addtag x t/friends` (where x is an integer smaller than 1 or larger than 2147483647) <br>
        Expected: Invalid command message displaying the format for proper command usage.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     5. Other incorrect addtag commands to try: `addtag x t/friends` (where x is an integer larger than the list size and smaller than 2147483648) <br>
        Expected: Message displaying that the person index provided does not exist.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     6. Note:
        - If any of the tags to be added already exist in the specified person, a tag already present error message will be shown.